bsurc/docs/docs/software/alphafold.md

 4. Check the Output

-    After the job is finished, you can find the predicted protein structures in the OUTPUT_DIR directory.
+    After the job is finished, you can find the predicted protein structures in a new directory called query.

 ## Further Learning